gilhod/family-financial-planner/README.md

 Output:
-Financial states table per month (CSV) graphic view of the output file (Matplotlib)
+Financial states table per month (CSV) and graphic view of the output file (Matplotlib)